lfost42/ContactsApp/README.md

 Coding Challenge: A guestbook with image services and CRUD applications using code-first Entity Framework with PostgreSQL.

-Application: If I can make the guestbook layout and options customizeable, this is something users can deploy to a free hosting service for events as a keepsake (virtual guestbook).
+Application: Users can customize and deploy this to a free hosting service as a keepsake for special events (virtual guestbook).

 https://lfost42-guestbook.herokuapp.com/